arrenree/kx/README.md

 2020-01-03	| AIG	 | 29.0	 | 31.61	| 27.77
 2020-01-03	| AMD	 | 33.9	 | 39.34	| 33.13

+/ NOTE! the delete doesnt go in the front
+/ rather, the 5 sublist does!
 ```

 fby